rink-turksma/IntunePrepTool/README.md

 More screenshots with instructions below.

+Version 1.2.4.5

+1: Updated created packages from EXE file: Extra logging, Fixed some issues in detection method, Added the option to use an MSIEXEC command as uninstall script

 Version 1.2.4.4

 1: Fixed an issue with logging and detection method in Intune with failed MSI installs.